TIG welding sheet metal: perfect to weld thin sheets

 At Minifaber we TIG weld sheet metal in-house, in a protected and controlled environment, thus optimizing times and costs for the creation of complex, finished or semi-finished products.

-Our machine flee includes an MIG-TIG anthropomorphic welding robot and 8 welding machines entirely specialized in TIG, through which we manufacture both semi-finished and finished products with high added value.
+Our machine fleet includes an MIG-TIG anthropomorphic welding robot and 8 welding machines entirely specialized in TIG, through which we manufacture both semi-finished and finished products with high added value.